for the Faithful

 Extraordinary Minister of the Eucharist/Ministry of Care

 - Willingness to serve as an Extraordinary Minister of the Eucharist at Mass or to bring the Eucharist to the homebound, reflects not only our response to our Baptismal call to serve the people of God, but shows a commitment to Christ as we share in the preaching, teaching and service of the church.

 - The purpose of the Music Ministry is to share the gospel of Jesus Christ through song, lead the faithful in worship and provide a way for the faithful to participate fully in the Liturgy.
-Rehearsals are on Tuesday evenings at 6pm and 7pm respectively.
+Youth Rehearsals are on Tuesday evenings prior to Christmas and Easter.
+Adult Choir rehearses every Tuesday evening in the Parish Hall at 7pm.
 Contact our Director of Music if you are interested in being a part of this ministry.

 Lector/Proclaimer of the Word

 - Proclaimers of the Word, commonly known as Lectors, proclaim the Word of God at Mass.
 Lectors should be practicing Catholics who have the ability to read the Word of God in a clear, articulate voice so that the Word of God is able to be heard and easily understood.